cfpb/design-system/docs/pages/iconography.md

   > **Note:** Jinja2, the templating language that cfgov-refresh uses, has a near-identical syntax for includes, but it requires that the path be enclosed in quotation marks, like so: `{% include 'icons/download.svg' %}`.

-  The filenames of the SVGs included with cf-icons match the names in the Icon library section.
+  The filenames of the SVGs included with cfpb-icons match the names in the icon library section.
 There are duplicate SVG files for each alias, as well.

   > **Note to contributors:** If any icon is ever updated, you must be sure to also update each of the alias SVGs.